Solve the annoying problem of getting no sound out of your Bluetooth headphones even when it’s connected

 - It will show you if there are any updates available.
 If it does, you’ll have the option to Download and Install.
 Click on it to start downloading and installing the latest iOS update.
 It will automatically restart afterward.

-- Try reconnecting your Bluetooth headphones again and play some music to check if the issue is fixed.
+- Try reconnecting your Bluetooth headphones again and playing some music to check if the issue is fixed.

 Disconnect and reconnect your Bluetooth headphones